devsecops/defcon-workshop/section-1/README.md

 ### Linux (Ubuntu 16.04.2 LTS)

 Download a pre-built OVF image from [link](https://drive.google.com/drive/folders/0Bx0v3qBphpBcVXlvdDdyNFNWTkU?usp=sharing) and type `gcloud init`.
+Authenticate yourself.
+Choose your project and the set the region to `us-west1` and zone to `us-west1-a`.
 After importing the OVF file, shut down the VM and ensure `Enable Hypervisor applications` option is checked as shown below:

 ![hyper.png](imgs/hyper.png)